Manfre-98/CG_Project/README.md

-# Exam project for the Computer Graphics Fundamentals course
+Exam project for the fundamentals of computer graphics course